schrum2/OpenRocketQD/README.md

 in three simulated launches.

-If you leave out the line number, then the script will actually show you a listing of the line numbers for the top 10 evolved rockets in terms of altitude, to help you identify interesting line numbers.
+If you leave out the line number, then the script will actually show you a listing of the line numbers for the top 10 "stable" evolved rockets in terms of altitude, to help you identify interesting line numbers.
+Note here that "stable" means that any rocket with a stability score of less than 1.0 is filtered out.

 If you want to create an `ork` file representing the rocket so that you can analyze it further in OpenRocket, then add the name of the file to the end of the command line: